wp-plugins/restrict-lite/readme.txt

 == Description ==

 An easy way to limit what data is shown to users with a simple a shortcode.
-Any content placed inside the shorttag will be restricted to logged in users only with the correct roles.
+Any content placed inside the shortcode will be restricted to logged in users only with the correct roles.

 == Installation ==

-1. Upload `restrictlite` to the `/wp-content/plugins/` directory
+1. Upload `restrict-lite` to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress

 To restrict just a section of content within a post or page, you may use shortcodes like this: